ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The request payload MUST NOT include any link element corresponding to an inner information element of a structured parameter.

-* The response payload includes the requested configuration parameters and status parameters, and is formatted as in the response payload of a GET request to a group-configuration resource (see {{configuration-resource-get}}).
+* The response payload includes the requested configuration parameters and status parameters, and is formatted like the response payload of a GET request to a group-configuration resource (see {{configuration-resource-get}}).

   If the request payload specifies a parameter that is not included in the group configuration, then the response payload MUST NOT include a corresponding link element.